JosipVuckovic/FlightSearch/README.md

 Responses to requests are always cached for the duration set in the preferences.

-Frontend is rudimentary and shows jsons as data.
+Frontend is rudimentary and only shows required data in a simple table.

 It would be better if the API endpoint would also respond with a status code or some sort of result, but I need to know FE a bit better.
-For the same reason, didn't spend time creating a view model, but reused the API provider models.

 Models for Amadeus API and FE calls are auto-generated with NSwag.